mayurd8862/Bank-Customer-Churn-Prediction/README.md

 ## 🏁 Overview
 Customer churn is a critical issue in the banking sector.
 BankShield aims to predict which customers are likely to leave the bank, allowing for proactive measures to retain them.
 We have employed multiple machine learning algorithms to find the most effective model for churn prediction.

-## 🤖 Algorithms Used
-We implemented and compared the following algorithms to determine the best performer:
-1. **Logistic Regression**
-2. **K-Neighbors Classifier**
-3. **Random Forest Classifier**
-4. **AdaBoost Classifier**

-## 📊 Model Comparison
-Each algorithm's performance was evaluated based on accuracy, precision, recall, F1-score, and AUC-ROC curve.
-The comparison helped identify the most effective model for predicting customer churn.

 ## ⚙️ Installation
 To run this project locally, follow these steps: